nullcc/prism/README.md

 # prism

-A simple tools to make dependency static analysis for TypeScript.
+A simple tools to make static analysis of dependencies for TypeScript.

 ## Test